pengshizhe/pengshizhe.github.io/_pages/publications.md

 Working papers
 ======

 Xiao-Lin Wang, <b>Shizhe Peng</b><sup>*</sup>, Xiaoge Zhang, and Jianyu Xu.
-Spare parts provisioning with installed base information: An integrated forecasting and stocking approach. <i>International Journal of Production Economics</i>, under review.
+Spare parts provisioning with installed base information: An integrated forecasting and stocking approach.
+To be submitted to <i>International Journal of Production Research</i>.

+Esther Yanfei Jin, Wei Jiang, and <b>Shizhe Peng</b><sup>*</sup>.
+Does moral hazard really exist in automobile insurance?
+New evidence from telematics data.
+To be submitted to <i>Finance Research Letters</i>.

 <b>Shizhe Peng</b>.
 When to sell extended warranties in the presence of reliability learning and strategic consumers.
-Working in process.

-Yanfei Jin and <b>Shizhe Peng</b><sup>*</sup>.
-Moral hazard in automobile insurance: Evidence from telematics data.
 Working in process.

 Yanrong Li and <b>Shizhe Peng</b>.
 A two-stage pricing strategy considering learning effects and word-of-mouth.
 Working in process.